 The Bead Shop

 - 1187 Duck Road, Loblolly Pines Shopping Center

 - (252) 255-0766

-Whether you’re a serious beader and jewelry maker or you’re just looking for a way to entertain kids one afternoon, The Bead Shop is a fun stop.
-They have thousands of beads plus all the supplies you need to make necklaces, bracelets, anklets and earrings, and they also offer local paintings and textiles.
-Stock up on supplies to take home, or hang out and make your jewelry in the store with the assistance of the staff.
+When you walk into the Bead Shop you know right away that you are going to have fun.
+Everywhere you look there is something to catch your eye, and the space is full of creatively arranged local art, tapestries, jewelry displays and, of course, beads.
+If you’re a serious beader and jewelry maker or maybe just looking for a way to entertain yourself and the kids one afternoon, The Bead Shop is the perfect stop.
+They have thousands of beads plus all the supplies you need to make necklaces, bracelets, anklets and earrings.
+Stock up on supplies to take home—they will even put a kit together just for you—or hang out and make your jewelry in the store with the assistance of the staff.

 - 1177 Duck Road, Scarborough Faire

 Located upstairs in the Scarborough Faire shopping center, Duck Village Yoga offers a variety of yoga classes daily, weekend workshops and seasonal retreats and trainings.
 Duck Village Yoga also can bring yoga to you by creating private or group classes on the beach or in your vacation home.
 On Saturdays and Sundays starting in the spring, Village Yoga offers an all levels yoga by donation class, accepting canned foods for the local food bank, cash and check as donations.
 Seniors, locals, students and teachers of Dare and Currituck counties all receive discounted class rates.